SEMICeu/CCCEV/README.md

 The latest specification is CCCEV 2.0.0 can be found at [https://semiceu.github.io/CCCEV/releases/2.00/](https://semiceu.github.io/CCCEV/releases/2.00/).
 CCCEV is part of the [ISA Core Vocabularies](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/e-government-core-vocabularies) managed by SEMIC.

+Discussions about the version 2.0.0 of CCCEV took place during the webinar of the 23rd of April 2021 [https://www.youtube.com/watch?v=x22TEeU89i0] as well as during the webinar of the 20th of May 2021 [https://www.youtube.com/watch?v=Bg70I5q6uPI].

 The activities the SEMIC community organises around this specification are published on [Joinup](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/core-criterion-and-core-evidence-vocabulary).

 Any problems encountered, or suggestions for new functionalities can be submitted as issues on the Core Criterion and Core Evidence Vocabulary repository on [GitHub](https://github.com/SEMICeu/CCCEV/issues).
 A short guideline for submitting issues can be found at [https://github.com/SEMICeu/CCCEV/wiki](https://github.com/SEMICeu/CCCEV/wiki).